ronaldbosma/azure-integration-services-quickstart/README.md

 - [Create a GitHub Actions CI/CD pipeline using the Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/pipeline-github-actions)

 > [!TIP]
 > By default, `AZURE_CLIENT_ID`, `AZURE_TENANT_ID` and `AZURE_SUBSCRIPTION_ID` are created as variables when running `azd pipeline config`.
-However, [these instructions](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure-openid-connect) from the official Microsoft documentation suggest using secrets for these values so they don't end up in your logging.
-The workflow can handle both, so you can manually create the secrets and remove the variables.
+However, [Microsoft recommends](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure-openid-connect) using secrets for these values to avoid exposing them in logs.
+The workflow supports both approaches, so you can manually create secrets and remove the variables if desired.

 > [!NOTE]
-> The environment name configured in the `AZURE_ENV_NAME` variable is suffixed with `-pr{id}` for Pull Requests.
-This prevents conflicts when multiple PRs are opened, and also prevents removal of environments, even if you differentiate on region, because the env name tag is used when removing resources.
+> The environment name in the `AZURE_ENV_NAME` variable is suffixed with `-pr{id}` for pull requests.
+This prevents conflicts when multiple PRs are open and avoids accidental removal of environments, because the environment name tag is used for resource removal.

 ## Troubleshooting